El mal querer: Background and release

-The record cycle for Rosalía's sophomore album, El Mal Querer, began in late 2016 as her baccalaureate project, graduating from the Catalonia College of Music.
+The record cycle for Rosalía's sophomore album, El Mal Querer, began in late 2016 as her baccalaureate project at the Catalonia College of Music.
 She chose to work alongside Spanish musician El Guincho and spawned its concept alongside friend Ferran Echegaray, who bet on the Romance of Flamenca to follow the album's storyline.
 Thus, every song on the album would be a chapter of the story narrated in the anonymous Occitan novel.
 Despite having no budget to produce the record as she was an independent artist working on a university project, Rosalía invested a lot of her own money, to the point of almost going bankrupt.
 However, she continued working on it, stating that "my goal was to find a way to explain this tradition that I'm obsessed with in the most personal way without fear and with risk.
 Before releasing the album I was in debt and had no guarantees that this would work but I had the hope that, since I was making it from my heart, whether it was a few or many, that those people that liked it, would like it for real".
 The album was almost completely recorded at El Guincho's apartment in Barcelona with a computer, a microphone and an audio interface.

 At the end of April 2018, Rosalía published a short documentary video to her social networks where she talked about her new album.
 She said: "Everything I have I am leaving it here; I'm in the red, I'm risking a lot.
 This project is what I've always wanted to do, I've been thinking for a long time about making an album like the one I'm going to release.
 The flamenco inspiration is still there but, at the same time, it is something else."
-Three days after the international release of the song "Brillo", composed by her in collaboration with Colombian reggaeton singer J Balvin, the Barcelona-native singer announced on her social networks that she was going to release a new single in the coming days.
+Three days after the international release of the song "Brillo", composed in collaboration with Colombian reggaeton singer J Balvin, Rosalía announced on her social networks that she was going to release a new single in the coming days.
 Finally, on 29 May 2018, "Malamente" was released.
 Rosalía confessed that El Mal Querer is actually her final bachelor's degree project, graduating from flamenco studies.